 See, simple right?
 But it made it real.
 I knew that hotels always look perfect, but it had never crossed my mind to think how they did that.
 This was a touch of insight that made this scene real to me.
 Like I was on the inside.
 Like the characters were real people with real knowledge.

-I want my stories to feel real too, even when I’m writing about ghosts, possession, aliens, or gods.
+I want my stories to feel real too, even when I’m writing about ghosts, possession, aliens or gods.
 And it’s particularly important for me that I do this with Butcherbird, but at the same time, that feeling of importance might be what makes it hard to do.

-‘I want my stories to feel real too, even when I’m writing about ghosts, possession, aliens, or gods.’
+‘I want my stories to feel real too, even when I’m writing about ghosts, possession, aliens or gods.’

 You see, I set this book on a fictional version of my grandparent’s farm.
 It was a farm I spent a lot of time on, nestled at the foot of my maunga, Taranaki.
-And so, it should be easy to make things real – I’m not writing about my family (Rose is definitely not my grandmother, I am not Jena), but I know what growing up in the country is like, I know the curves and folds of the land, the feel of the air, how cold the rivers coming off the mountain can be, the taste of water which comes from a spring and not town supply.
+And so, it should be easy to make things real – I’m not writing about my family (Rose is definitely not my grandmother; I am not Jena), but I know what growing up in the country is like.
+I know the curves and folds of the land, the feel of the air, how cold the rivers coming off the mountain can be, the taste of water that comes from a spring and not town supply.